SEEN BLOG

 How hair dye could be affecting your health

-According to Statista, more than 64 million Americans used hair-coloring products in 2019, with most opting for permanent color four to five times a year at home or the salon.
+Approximately 70% of women in the United States color their hair, with most opting for permanent color four to five times a year at home or the salon.
 Other hair-color options include demi-permanent (which lasts for up to 24 washes and semi-permanent, which generally sticks around for five).
 And then there are highlights, which generally use bleach to lighten select strands around the head.
 When an all-over dye is combined with highlights, this is called a double process.

 Applying permanent or demi-permanent hair dye or bleach creates a chemical reaction that opens the outer layer of the hair, which allows chemicals to penetrate.
-There, the hair dye alters the chemical makeup of the hair and the result is a color change.
+There, dye alters the chemical makeup of the hair, and the result is a color change.

 With so many people using hair dye relatively frequently, it’s common to ask, “Is hair dye bad for your hair?”
 An extreme example is going platinum, which involves bleaching the entire head to strip the hairs’ natural color and using a toner (an ammonia-free demi- or semi-permanent dye) to deposit the desired shade.
 If you ask anyone who’s ever gone this route, they are likely to tell you the great lengths they go to in order to minimize the damage caused by this intense processing and maintain the health of their hair.

 The answer to the question “Is hair dye bad for your hair?” is (unfortunately), yes.
-However, the extent of potential damage can depend on several variables, such as how drastically you are changing your natural hair color, the amount of time color is left on the hair, the specific technique used, how you care for your hair on a daily basis, and more.
+However, the extent of potential damage can depend on several variables, such as how drastically you are changing your natural hair color, the amount of time color is left on the hair, the specific technique used, how you care for your hair daily, and more.

 The Chemical Process of Hair Dyeing